Witch Hazel Wonders:

 Safety & Contraindications: No known side effects.

-MARY PLANTWALKER (Mary Morgaine Squire) has been practicing yoga and meditation while steeping herself in the plant world for the past 27 years.
-She is a writer, mother, avid gardener, yoga teacher, and plant ambassador.
+MARY PLANTWALKER (Mary Morgaine Squire) is a devotee of the plants and healing path.
+Steeping herself in the plant world for almost 30 years, she has also woven in yoga, meditation and prayer as acts of daily life.
+She is a mother, writer, avid gardener, ceremonialist and plant ambassador.
 In the 1990s, she earned her BA in Journalism and Sustainable Living from Fairhaven College, and has since traveled the world meeting and learning from as many plants and indigenous healers as possible.
-As an active earth steward, Mary is called to protect and care for Herb Mountain Farm, the incredible land she stewards in western North Carolina, while encouraging others to do the same wherever they are.
+As an active earth steward, Mary is called to protect and care for Herb Mountain Farm, the incredible land she stewards in western North Carolina, while encouraging others to create sanctuary wherever they are on the planet.
 Mary is gifted in facilitating ceremony and enticing mindfulness into the everyday, and is passionate about welcoming people into the walk of embracing plants as allies while living in harmony with all beings.
 You can follow Mary's plant escapades on Instagram.

 Want to take a deeper dive into medicinal herbs and their uses?